 Our PEM Fellows are supported by a robust team through the Department of Research and Sponsored Programs.

-Our PEM fellowship participates with pediatric specialties fall match through National Resident Matching Program (NRMP).
+We seek physicians who have completed three years of training in a pediatrics or emergency medicine residency.
+Our PEM fellowship participates with the pediatric specialties fall match through National Resident Matching Program (NRMP).